vishnu1100/PythonFlaskAPI/README.md

 ### Login Example (cURL) ```bash curl -X POST https://pythonflaskapi-gvv5.onrender.com/login -d "username=your_username&password=your_password" ```
 ## Contribution You can contribute to this project on [GitHub](https://github.com/vishnu1100/PythonFlaskAPI).
 ## Contact Me [Here](https://vishnusanthosh.info/)

+# Disclaimer
+## This API is for testing frontend apps functionality in login and registration through API request, so after every 24hr the complete database will be flushed.